Zarda Recipe (Sweet Rice) - Yummy Traditional

 Recipe Notes:

-Rice: using good quality aged basmati rice is very much essential to make perfect zarda rice.here I used sella basmati rice. this is good for making zarda. sella rice is always soaked for a few hours and then cooked until every grain is fully cooked
+Rice: Using good-quality aged basmati rice is essential to make perfect zarda rice.
+Here I used basmati rice.
+This is good for making zarda.
+Sella rice is always soaked for a few hours and then cooked until every grain is fully cooked.

-Color: There are many colors used in Zarda, The most common color is orange called Zarda color while some of are use red and green colors.
-I have already put Mutanjan Zarda in my previous post on the blog. and this time I used orange color whereas Saffron also can be used in zarda for making aromatic and color
+Color: There are many colors used in Zard., The most common color is orange, called Zarda color, while some of are use red and green colors.
+I have already put Mutanjan Zarda in my previous post on the blog.
+And this time I used orange color, whereas saffron can also be used in zarda for making it aromatic and coloring.

-Flavoring: green cardamoms. cinnamon and cloves are also used in zarda to make flavor
+Flavoring: green cardamoms.
+Cinnamon and cloves are also used in zarda to make the flavor.

-Khoya: adds richness to the dish this ingredient brings flavor and taste to zarda I strongly recommend do not skip it
+Khoya: adds richness to the dish.
+This ingredient brings flavor and taste to the zard.
+I strongly recommend do not skip it.

 zarda rice

-Sweets: I added small sizes of gulab jaman and cham cham for garnishing zarda.
+Sweets: I added small sizes of gulab jamun and cham cham for garnishing zarda.

 You May Like This: